-- sonable predictions of fuel centerline temperature for fuel rods with UO_2 , MOX, and UO_2 - Gd_2O_3 fuel (standard deviation of less than 5%). - Fission Gas Release: Comparisons were made for the UO2 and MOX FGR measurements for rods with widely varying power levels and burnups.
+- Fission Gas Release: Comparisons were made for the UO2 and MOX FGR measurements for rods with widely varying power levels and burnups.
 Overall, FAST gave reasonable predictions (within 5% FGR absolute) of fission gas release for fuel rods with UO2 and MOX fuel. - Internal Void Volume: Comparisons were made to data from two commercial reactor and three test reactor fuel rods.
-The code predicted the two commercial rods well but overpredicted the BR-3 test rod data by approximately 20% (relative) on average. - Cladding Corrosion: Comparisons were made to data from two commercial BWR rods with Zircaloy-2 cladding, two commercial PWR rods with Zircaloy-4 cladding, two commercial PWR rods with ZIRLO[®] cladding, and one commercial PWR rod with M5TM cladding.
-The oxide corrosion predictions were very good and tend to bracket the data. - Cladding Hoop Strain: The original hoop strain assessment cases that were available up to a burnup of around 45 [GWd/MTU] demonstrated that, on average, FAST slightly overpredicts cladding hoop strain by 0.1% strain.
-FAST overpredicted all the short hold times cases.
-Despite this overprediction, FAST provides reasonable hoop strain predictions up to 62 [GWd/MTU].
+The code predicted the two commercial rods well but overpredicted the BR-3 test rod data by approximately 20% (relative) on average. - Cladding Corrosion: Comparisons were made to data from two commercial BWR rods with Zircaloy-2 cladding, two commercial PWR rods with Zircaloy-4 cladding, two commercial PWR rods with ZIRLO cladding, and one commercial PWR rod with M5 cladding.
+The oxide corrosion predictions were very good and tend to bracket the data. - Cladding Hoop Strain: Comparisons were made to data available up to a burnup of around 76 GWd/MTU and demonstrated that, on average, FAST slightly overpredicts cladding hoop strain by 0.11% strain, with significant variation between predicted and measured. - Reactivity-Initiated Accidents: Comparisons were made to data from 32 refabricated, irradiated rods with burnup levels between 26 and 75 GWd/MTU, representing a large range of rod designs and reactor conditions.
+The residual hoop strain predictions were reasonable for cases with less than 2% strain; for cases with greater than 2% measured strain, strain was slightly underpredicted.
+Maximum fuel enthalpies and fission gas releases were predicted well. - Loss-of-Coolant Accidents: Comparisons were made to data from seven test cases from refabricated rods with burnup levels between 0 and 83 GWd/MTU.
+In general FAST predicts failure well for these tests.